masteryashjain/Calculator/readme.md

-        This ids a basic calculator using JAVASCRIPT .
+        This is a basic calculator using JAVASCRIPT .